 The figures show that we have a higher proportion of applications from females than is represented in the country.
 This is a trend for the college.
-It is interesting to note that this has translated through to the appointments made in a greater way that has been the case in previous years (where it appeared that of the lower numbers of males applying for posts, a higher proportion where likely to be appointed).
+It is interesting to note that this has translated through to the appointments made in a greater way than has been the case in previous years (where it appeared that of the lower numbers of males applying for posts, a higher proportion where likely to be appointed).
 The figures suggest that males are far less likely to be successful for internal appointments however the pool of male candidates is smaller.
+When considering the posts that were advertised over the corresponding period many those would be posts which are traditionally associated with occupational segregation and would be deemed through this to be mainly undertaken by females (e.g., clerical, cleaning, catering,) and there is little doubt that this has impacted on the figures.